 The contest was a chance for consumers to show off their videos, rather than a chance for the brand to promote their products and push sales.
 Designing a user generated content campaign that is purely and unashamedly promotional in nature will, more often than not, backfire.
 The public won't be agreeable to something they feel is just trying to part them with their money, and a user generated platform gives them the perfect opportunity to strike back and express that frustration. – Inbound Marketing Agents

-Finally, to really stack the odds in your favour for a fruitful campaign, it’s recommended that you think of an incentive (like a prize) proportional to the amount of effort you’re requesting.
-The bigger the prize, the more you can ask for in terms of effort expended or personal information collected, and vice-versa.
-It would also be very much to the advertiser's benefit to offer a prize that’s linked to their products or services, so you can be sure you’re generating qualified leads , i.e. that participants are actual brand ambassadors.
+Finally, in order to put the odds on your side for a successful campaign, it is recommended to think of an incentive (a price) proportional to the effort required.
+The higher the price, the greater the effort required or personal information collected, and vice versa.
+It would also be to the advertiser's advantage to offer a reward that is related to its products or services in order to ensure that it generates qualified leads , i.e. that the participants are real ambassadors of Mark.

-When it’s well thought out and executed, UGC campaigns can be an extraordinary chance to shine, to inspire, and to stand out, and all at a very low cost.
-Have you had any successes or failures with UGC campaigns?
-Share it in the comments!
+When well thought out and executed, UGC campaigns can be an incredible opportunity to shine, inspire and stand out, at low cost.
+Do you know of successes or failures of UGC campaigns?
+Share them in the comments!

-Thank you to Marie-Pierre Paradis Claes and Matthieu Casanova for their collaboration on this article.
+Thanks to Marie-Pierre Paradis Claes and Matthieu Casanova for their collaboration during the writing of this article.